UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/02_lesson-06-content.rst

 #.
 An \ **operator**\  is a class instance which provides a method
    named \ *calc*.
-The \ *calc*\  method shall accept two arguments and operate on its arguments in the "typical" order:
+The \ *calc*\  method shall accept two arguments and operate on its arguments in the usual order:
    *Adder().calc(a, b) = a + b
    Subtracter().calc(a, b) = a - b
    *\ etc...